Diagnosing and Repairing Distributed Routing Configurations Using Selective Symbolic Simulation: Tolerating K-link Failure

-A network's fault tolerance refers to its ability to withstand a certain number of link failures without loss of connectivity.
-We achieve the k-link failure tolerance diagnosis by generating a fault-tolerant route propagation graph to execute the symbolic data plane computation.

-A strawman solution is to compute a reference route propagation graph for each failure scenario to diagnose and merge these reference route propagation graphs.
-However, it is time-consuming when $k$ increases.
-Our key idea is to find a fault-tolerant route propagation graph that ensures at least one route propagation path exists for each requirement under arbitrary $k$-link failure.

-The following proposition guarantees that finding $(k+1)$ edge-disjoint paths for each requirement can ensure the $k$-link failure tolerance.
-Here two paths are defined to be edge-disjoint if the edges of these two paths do not intersect.

-\begin{proposition} Given a fault-tolerant requirement $req=(src, dst, n, P, k), k>0$.
-If we let the packet from $src$ to $dst$ with prefix $n$ be forwarded through the $(k+1)$ edge-disjoint paths $p_1, ..., p_{k+1}$, there must exist at least one path to forward the packet under an arbitrary k-link failure. \end{proposition}

-\begin{proof} Since these paths are edge-disjoint, each link failure results in, at most, one path failing to forward the packet.
-According to the Pigeonhole Principle, at least one path must exist to forward the packet when $k$ links fail. \end{proof}
+Our key idea is to construct a fault-tolerant data plane where at least one path exists for the forwarding traffic under arbitrary \(k\) link failure(s).
+Specifically, we compute $(k+1)$ edge-disjoint paths for each \(k\)-link failure tolerance intent.
+Two edge-disjoint paths mean that the edges of them do not intersect.
+Since these paths are edge-disjoint, each link failure results in, at most, one path failing to forward the packet.
+According to the Pigeonhole Principle, at least one path must exist to forward the packet when $k$ links fail.